eradman/pgprobe/README.md

 ------------

-Each health check is run as an independent worker, and a reload process signals the parent if the the `node` table is updated.
+Each health check is run as an independent worker, and a reload process signals the parent if the `node` table is updated.

     pgprobe postgresql://report@db1/pgprobe
       ├─pgprobe-query  postgresql://report@db1/pgprobe virtdhm